Groups acting on trees with Tits' independence property (P): The group topology

+{\ref{thm:comp_gen+geom_dense}} \begin{restatedthm} Let $\Delta = (\Gamma,(X_a),(G(v)))$ be a local action diagram.
+Then the following are equivalent: \begin{enumerate}[(i)] \item $\Univ(\Delta)$ is compactly generated, locally compact and has geometrically dense action on its associated tree; \item $\Delta$ is irreducible; $\Gamma$ is finite; and each of the groups $G(v)$ is compactly generated and subdegree-finite. \end{enumerate} Moreover, if (i) and (ii) hold, then $\Univ(\Delta)$ is Polish, acting on a countable tree, and all arc stabilisers of $\Univ(\Delta)$ are compact. \end{restatedthm}

-\begin{proof}[Proof of Theorem~\ref{thm:comp_gen+geom_dense}] Let $T$ be the defining tree of $U(\Delta)$.
+\begin{proof}[Proof of Theorem~\ref{thm:comp_gen+geom_dense}] Let $T$ be the defining tree of $\Univ(\Delta)$.

 Suppose (i) holds.
-Then by Proposition~\ref{prop:locally_compact}, since $U(\Delta)$ is locally compact and the action is geometrically dense, all arc stabilizers of $U(\Delta)$ acting on $T$ are compact.
-By Proposition~\ref{prop:compact_generation} and the fact that $U(\Delta)$ is locally compact, $\Gamma$ is finite and $G(v)$ is closed and compactly generated for all $v \in V\Gamma$.
-The fact that arc stabilizers are compact implies that each of the groups $G(v)$ is subdegree-finite.
+Then by Proposition~\ref{prop:locally_compact}, since $\Univ(\Delta)$ is locally compact and the action is geometrically dense, all arc stabilisers of $\Univ(\Delta)$ acting on $T$ are compact.
+By Proposition~\ref{prop:compact_generation} and the fact that $\Univ(\Delta)$ is compactly generated, we see that $\Gamma$ is finite and $G(v)$ is compactly generated for all $v \in V\Gamma$.
+The fact that arc stabilisers are compact implies that each of the groups $G(v)$ is subdegree-finite.
 Finally, $\Delta$ is irreducible by Theorem~\ref{thm:invariants}.
 Thus (i) implies (ii).

 Conversely, suppose (ii) holds.
-Since $\Delta$ is irreducible, $(T,U(\Delta))$ is geometrically dense by Theorem~\ref{thm:invariants}.
-Since the local actions are all subdegree finite, $U(\Delta)$ has compact arc stabilizers and hence is locally compact.
-We see that $U(\Delta)$ is compactly generated by Proposition~\ref{prop:compact_generation}.
+Since $\Delta$ is irreducible, $(T,\Univ(\Delta))$ is geometrically dense by Theorem~\ref{thm:invariants}.
+Since the local actions are all closed and subdegree-finite, $\Univ(\Delta)$ has compact arc stabilisers and hence is locally compact.
+We see that $\Univ(\Delta)$ is compactly generated by Proposition~\ref{prop:compact_generation}.
 Thus (ii) implies (i).

 Suppose (i) and (ii) hold.
-Taking $v \in V\Gamma$, then as a permutation group, $G(v)$ has finitely many orbits and is a compactly generated locally compact group; it follows that $X_v$ is countable.
+Taking $v \in V\Gamma$, then as a permutation group, $G(v) = \overline{G(v)}$ has finitely many orbits and is a compactly generated locally compact group; it follows that $X_v$ is countable.
 Since $\Gamma$ is finite we conclude that $T$ is countable.
-Thus $\Sym(VT \sqcup AT)$ is Polish, and hence its closed subgroup $U(\Delta)$ is Polish. \end{proof}
+Thus $\Sym(VT \sqcup AT)$ is Polish, and hence its closed subgroup $\Univ(\Delta)$ is Polish. \end{proof}

+{\ref{cor:comp_gen+simple}} \begin{restatedcor} Let $(T,G)$ be a faithful $\propP{}$-closed and strongly closed action on a tree $T$.
+Then the following are equivalent: \begin{enumerate}[(i)] \item We have $G \in \ms{S}$ and the action does not fix any vertex of $T$. \item There is a unique smallest invariant subtree $T'$ (possibly equal to $T$) on which $G$ acts faithfully.
+Moreover, letting $\Delta = (\Gamma,(X_a),(G(v)))$ be the local action diagram of $(T',G)$, then $\Gamma$ is a finite tree, and each of the groups $G(v)$ is closed, compactly generated, subdegree-finite and generated by point stabilisers, with $G(v) \neq \triv$ for every leaf $v$ of $\Gamma$. \end{enumerate} Furthermore, in (\ref{item:lad_description:comp_gen}) the action $(T', G)$ is $(T', \Univ(\Delta))$. \end{restatedcor}